Artificial Intelligence Risk Framework Development for New Zealand

 Treaty Impact Assessment

-Evaluation of how your AI systems affect Maori communities and Treaty of Waitangi obligations.
-Covers data sovereignty, cultural safety, equitable outcomes, and partnership principles.
-Designed for organisations in government, health, education, and financial services.
+Evaluation of how your AI systems affect Māori communities and Te Tiriti o Waitangi obligations.
+Covers Māori data sovereignty, cultural safety, equitable outcomes, and partnership principles.
+Designed by our consultants for organisations in government, health, education, and financial services across Aotearoa.

 Director Liability Analysis

 A board-ready analysis of personal liability exposure under Companies Act 1993 sections 131-138.
 Maps each AI system to director duties, identifies highest-risk scenarios, and provides the evidence trail directors need to demonstrate reasonable care.
+Essential compliance documentation for organisations using AI in New Zealand.

 Cultural Safety Risk Evaluation

-Assessment of how AI systems affect Maori and Pacific populations specifically.
+Assessment of how your AI systems affect Māori and Pacific populations specifically.
 Evaluates algorithmic bias, representational harm, language and cultural assumptions in training data, and equitable access to AI-driven services.
+A risk dimension unique to Aotearoa New Zealand.

 Risk Register and Controls Library

-Financial Services Under FMA/RBNZ
+Financial Services Under FMA and RBNZ

 Government and Public Sector

-Organisations Serving Maori and Pacific Communities
+Organisations Serving Māori and Pacific Communities

-Health, education, and social service providers whose AI systems must account for cultural safety, data sovereignty, and equitable outcomes for underserved populations.
+Health, education, and social service providers whose AI systems must account for cultural safety, Māori data sovereignty, and equitable outcomes for underserved populations.
+We address Māori data governance and Te Tiriti compliance requirements.

 Directors and Board Members

-AI Risk Governance for New Zealand Boards
+Common Questions About AI Risk Frameworks in New Zealand

 What AI risks are unique to New Zealand?

 Three categories stand out.
-First, Treaty of Waitangi obligations create risk dimensions around Maori data sovereignty, cultural safety, and equitable outcomes that exist nowhere else.
+First, Treaty of Waitangi obligations create risk dimensions around Māori data sovereignty, cultural safety, and equitable outcomes that exist nowhere else.
+Te Tiriti demands controls built specifically for Aotearoa.
 Second, New Zealand's small market means heavy reliance on offshore AI vendors, creating concentration risks if a single provider fails or changes terms.
-Third, the absence of AI-specific regulation means your organisation bears full responsibility for defining "reasonable" risk management -- there is no prescribed standard to fall back on.
+Third, the absence of AI-specific regulation means your organisation bears full responsibility for defining "reasonable" risk management.
+There is no prescribed standard to fall back on.
+We address all three dimensions in every framework we build.

 How do Treaty of Waitangi obligations affect AI risk?

-The Treaty principles of partnership, participation, and protection apply to how AI systems collect, process, and make decisions about Maori.
-Risks include training data that underrepresents or misrepresents Maori, algorithms that produce inequitable outcomes for Maori and Pacific populations, and data sovereignty issues when Maori data is processed offshore without appropriate governance.
-Our framework includes specific risk categories and controls for Treaty compliance.
+Te Tiriti principles of partnership, participation, and protection apply to how AI systems collect, process, and make decisions about Māori.
+Risks include training data that underrepresents or misrepresents Māori, algorithms that produce inequitable outcomes for Māori and Pacific populations, and Māori data sovereignty issues when Māori data is processed offshore without appropriate governance.
+Our framework includes specific risk categories, controls, and compliance documentation for Treaty obligations that no generic framework addresses.

 What does the FMA expect regarding AI risk management?